Olivia Meier

-Olivia Meier (born 14 April 1999) is a Canadian para badminton player who competes in both singles and doubles competitions in international level events.
+Olivia Meier (born April 14, 1999) is a Canadian para badminton player who competes in both singles and doubles competitions in international level events.
 She qualified to represent Canada at the 2020 Summer Paralympics, in women's singles SL4.

 Meier is a two time recipient of the Petro Canada FACE program.
 Meier was named the Canadian Para-Badminton athlete of the year by Badminton Canada in 2020, following her gold and silver medals at the Parapan American games.
 She is currently sponsored by YONEX Canada, SpiderTech, and is a Bell Canada athlete.

 Personal life

 Meier has a disability called hemiparesis.
-She began playing badminton aged eight, out of the Winnipeg Winter Club, and started competing at age ten.
+She began playing badminton aged eight at the Winnipeg Winter Club, and started competing at age ten.
 She completed her undergraduate studies at the University of Manitoba.
 She is currently a law student at the University of Ottawa.